By Dan Gephart, February 15, 2022

 Summary Judgment Reversed

 Some cases, however, are not as cut and dried.
 Even though an AJ might issue a decision without a hearing, the Commission sometimes sees things differently.
 In Jennifer K. v.
-Dep’t of the Navy, EEOC Appeal No. 2020001035 (May 20, 2021), the EEOC reversed the agency’s final decision after finding the AJ improperly issued a decision without a hearing.
+Dep’t of the Navy, EEOC Appeal No. 2020001035 (May 20, 2021) [PDF], the EEOC reversed the agency’s final decision after finding the AJ improperly issued a decision without a hearing.

 This case dealt with some confusion about discovery.
 But first, some background.
 The complainant worked as a civil service mariner for the Navy’s Military Sealift Command in San Diego, Calif.
 When she became pregnant, she notified the agency’s Placement Specialist and asked what other work assignment options were available because the current assignment involved sailing out to sea for an extended period of time.
 Soon after, the complainant was declared Not Fit For Duty (NFFD) by the Medical Department.
 The agency had trouble placing her in a vacant position because she was not considered disabled.